yiisoft/active-record/docs/define-connection.md

-# Define the DB connection for Active Record
+# Define the database connection for Active Record

 To use the Active Record, you need to define the DB connection in one of the following ways:

 ## Using the bootstrap configuration

-Add the following code to the configuration file, for example in `config/common/bootstrap.php`:
+Add the following code to the configuration file, for example, in `config/common/bootstrap.php`:

 ```php
 use Psr\Container\ContainerInterface;